0b11stan/certificator/README.md

 # certificator

-NOT PROD READY : this project is under heavy developement

 A simple web API to manage a certification authority in your AD domain.

 - The linux server running certificator should belong to your AD.
-- You sould have an intermediate certificate signed by you AD.
+- You should have an intermediate CA certificate signed by you AD under a directory called secret.
-- This certificate and your CA private key should be accessible in a readonly directory

-secret/\
+- The secret directory under your project's root : secret/\
 ├── intermediate.cert (your CA certificate)\
 ├── intermediate.key (your CA private key)\